aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 var ratioY = (curH / oriH) * ratioParam;
 ```

 What we should remember is that the `x` and `y` value of the attribute `viewBox` will also affect graphics with cropping (as shown in Figure 2.4).
-Therefore, we need to filter them out of original points.
+Therefore, we need to filter them out of the original points.

 <p align="center"><img width="70%" src="./2.png" alt="draw in javascript" /></p>
 <p align="center"><strong>Figure 2.4</strong> Cropped graphics</p>